flatironinstitute/finufft/docs/matlab.rst

   o.modeord = 1;                      % choose FFT-style output mode ordering
   f = finufft1d1(x,c,+1,1e-12,N,o);   % do it

-The above usage we call the "simple interface".
+The above usage we call the "simple" interface.
 There is also a "vectorized" interface which does the transform for multiple stacked strength vectors, using the same nonuniform points each time.
 We demo this, reusing ``x`` and ``N`` from above: